tanish111/cimd-local-oauth-server/README.md

 - `grant_type` – **required**
   - This implementation only supports `authorization_code`.
 - `code` – **required**
-  - Must equal `cimd-demo-code`, which is the code issued by this server’s `/authorize` endpoint.
+  - Must be a valid authorization code issued by this server's `/authorize` endpoint.

 #### What Happens on `/token`